uing

 github: kojix2/uing

-The required libui library is automatically downloaded via postinstall.
+The required libui-ng binary is automatically downloaded from the kojix2/libui-ng GitHub Releases via postinstall.

 Usage